 And this is why continuing to speak to a Medicaid investigator is a bad idea.
 Because you will end up providing more incriminating evidence against yourself.

-But ignoring the investigation is also a bad idea, because it will not go away on its own, it will only get escalated to the District Attorney’s Office.
+Just ignoring the investigation is a bad idea, because it will not go away on its own, it will only get escalated to the District Attorney’s Office.
 That’s because even though they don’t have your testimony, they typically already have enough documentary evidence to build a successful criminal case against you.
-Here is the kind of evidence they might have:

-This is why the best way to resolve a Medicaid investigation is to have an attorney handle it for you.
-Attorneys are trained to protect your rights.
+This is why the best way to resolve a Medicaid investigation is to have a Medicaid fraud lawyer handle it for you.
+Medicaid fraud lawyers are trained to protect your rights.

-If a Medicaid investigator sees that you are not following up, they may try to contact you.
+If a Department of Social Services investigator sees that you are not following up, they may try to contact you.
 You can just tell them that you cannot talk to them.
 There is no need to worry about disappointing the investigator.
 They understand that remaining silent is your right and that letting you remain silent is a part of their job.

 An investigator has years of training and experience that you do not have.
 They have many strategies at their disposal.
 Here are some examples: